MattRooke/CP1404_Pracs/README.md

 # CP1404_Pracs JCU
 All in class practical tasks, learing the python language.
+For my second programming class.